RAJESHKAIREDDY/Google_Professsional_DataEngineer_Notes/GCP_Storage.md

 - Primary index is always based on the primary key of a table, which is a unique identifier for each row.
 - Bigtable does **not** have **secondary indexes**.
 - By default, Bigtable returns the value in the cell with the **latest timestamp**
-- Cloud Bigtable tables are sparse—that is, if there is no data for a particular row/column/cell combination, then no storage is used.
+- Cloud Bigtable tables are **sparse**—that is, if there is no data for a particular row/column/cell combination, then no storage is used.
 - Bigtable distributes **write operations based on the row key**, not one of the GCP load balancers

 ## <a id="cloud-memorystore"></a>Cloud Memorystore
-- Cloud Memorystore is a fully managed Redis service, which is commonly used for caching.you can store data in key-value format.
+- Cloud Memorystore is a **fully managed Redis service**, which is commonly used for **caching**.you can store data in **key-value format**.
     - **Memcached useCases**: Use Memcached when you need a *simple and fast caching solution* for key-value data without the need for advanced features.
-- **Redis Usecases**: Use Redis when you require a *versatile data store* with support for *complex data structures*, persistence, pub/sub messaging, and other advanced features beyond caching.
+    - **Redis Usecases**: Use Redis when you require a *versatile data store* with support for *complex data structures*, **persistence, pub/sub messaging**, and other advanced features beyond caching.
-- In Redis, if the memory usage surpasses 80 percent of the system memory, the instance is deemed to be under memory pressure.
+- In Redis, if the memory usage **surpasses 80 percent** of the system memory, the instance is deemed to be **under memory pressure*.
 To alleviate this, several actions can be taken:

     **Scaling up the instance**: Increasing the resources allocated to the Redis instance can help accommodate higher memory requirements.